hide-em

 Children

-The extension is not directed at children and does not knowingly collect any data from anyone, including children.
+hide-em is not directed at children and does not knowingly collect data from anyone.

 Changes